ocboogie/cse15l-lab-reports/src/lab-report-4-week-8.md

 ### Correct Ouput

-According to the commonmark spec, there should be only one link: "`google.com".
+According to the commonmark spec, there should be three links: "`google.com", "google.com" and "ucsd.edu".

 ### Added Test